openwall/john-packages/.github/ISSUE_TEMPLATE/bug_report.md

 [https://github.com/openwall/john](https://github.com/openwall/john) GitHub repository.
 We do not expect in here, and have little use for, reports of issues only seen in a release or in a distro package.

+In our complaint history we have cases where the OP was doing the wrong thing and complaining about `john`.
+So please show us the commands you are using and do so using a demo file/hash that you can share with us.

 ## 2. To Reproduce

 Steps to reproduce the behavior: